tocantrell/sd-refdrop-comfyui/README.md

 ![Advanced node settings](examples/advanced_node.png)

 ## Afterword
 A big thank you to the author of this paper for coming up with the idea and taking the time to talk with me about it at NeurIPS 2024.
 There is a lot left to explore in this area, including applicability to other areas such as video.
-One important point that needs to be addressed for this implementation is figuring out how to prune what needs to be saved in order to acheive the desired results.
-The current implementation is saving all K and V values that are created at any point during the image generation, which is probably overkill.
+The current implementation only works for Stable Diffusion, but I plan to add Flux compatibility soon.